-The error code ERR_CONNECTION_REFUSED occurs when the connection to the web server from your Chrome browser has been refused.
-This can happen due to several reasons, including interference of the Windows Defender Firewall or a third-party security program, the network settings on your computer and more.
+The error code ERR_CONNECTION_REFUSED occurs when the connection to the web server from your Chrome browser is refused.
+This can happen for several reasons, including interference from the Windows Defender Firewall or a third-party security program, your computer’s network settings, and more.

 In some instances, Google synchronization can also lead to the generation of the error code in question.
-This happens when there is an inconsistency in your Google account synchronization that you are using on the web browser.
-In this article, we will take you through a number of different methods that you can use to get rid of the error code in question.
+This occurs when there is an inconsistency in the Google account synchronization you are using on the web browser.
+In this article, we will guide you through several methods to eliminate the error code in question.

-The first thing you should start off with when trying to troubleshoot the ERR_CONNECTION_REFUSED error code is to restart your router.
-This can often resolve any internet connection issues that you are facing on your network.
+The first thing you should start with when trying to troubleshoot the ERR_CONNECTION_REFUSED error code is restarting your router.
+This can often resolve any Internet connection issues that you are facing on your network.

-Routers have a local cache that stores specific information from your internet service provider or ISP.
-In some instances, this can get damaged which can cause certain underlying issues with your internet connection.
+Routers have a local cache that stores specific information from your Internet Service Provider (ISP).
+In some instances, this cache can become damaged, which may cause certain underlying issues with your internet connection.

 In such a scenario, to resolve the issue, you will have to clean the cache.
 This can be done by restarting your router.
 When you do so, the router will establish a new link to the ISP servers, resulting in a fresh connection for you to the servers.

 You can restart your router by either pressing the dedicated Restart button found on the back of the router or simply unplugging the power supply.
-If the problem persists after you restart your router, move to the next method below.
+If the problem persists after restarting your router, move on to the next method below.

 Your web browser stores information about the websites you visit locally to make the process faster when you visit the website again.
-If you are encountering the issue on a specific website, it is possible the error code is due to the browser’s cache.
+If you encounter an issue on a specific website, it is possible that the error code is due to the browser’s cache.

-This can happen when the browser cache is either obsolete or damaged which leads to the connection refusal.
-In such a scenario, you resolve the issue by clearing your browser cache.
+This can occur when the browser cache is either obsolete or damaged, leading to connection refusal.
+In such a scenario, you can resolve the issue by clearing your browser cache.
 Doing so will force the browser to create a new copy of the website’s data when you visit it.

 Follow the instructions below to clear your browser cache: